Charlie Wilson (Texas politician): Texas state politics

-Congressional politics
+U.S. Congress

+Afghan mujahideen rebels in Afghanistan.
+During the Soviet-Afghan War, Wilson was a leading proponent of aiding the mujahideen, who sought to drive occupying Soviet forces out of Afghanistan.

-In 1972, Wilson was elected to the United States House of Representatives from Texas's 2nd congressional district, taking office the following January.
-Re-elected eleven times, Wilson thoroughly enjoyed his job and always sought to "take care of the home folks" until his resignation on October 8, 1996.
-Charlie Wilson was known for his hawkish US military foreign policy and supported the DNC's platform on women's rights, social security, and abortion during the 1980s.
+In 1972, Wilson was elected to the United States House of Representatives from Texas's 2nd congressional district.
+He took office in January 1973.
+Wilson was reelected to Congress 11 times.
+Wilson was known for his hawkish defense and foreign policy positions and supported the Democratic National Committee's platform on women's rights, social security, and abortion during the 1980s.

-As a freshman representative, Wilson achieved the designation of the Big Thicket in Southeast Texas as a National Preserve in 1974.
-This early achievement made his colleagues respect his political power and Wilson quickly earned an appointment on the United States House Committee on Appropriations.
+As a freshman representative in 1974, Wilson had Big Thicket in Southeast Texas designated as a National Preserve.
+This early achievement drew him respect from colleagues for his political influence.
+Wilson quickly earned an appointment to the influential Committee on Appropriations.
 During his incumbency, Wilson's colleagues regarded him as the "best horse trader in Washington" because of his ability to negotiate and trade votes with other congressmen to ensure passage of his favored bills.

-Despite not having many Jewish constituents, Wilson developed a strong relationship with Israel during his entire congressional career.
-This bond began during Wilson's first year in Washington when the Yom Kippur War occurred.
-Wilson quickly went to Israel's defense as a self-proclaimed "Israeli commando".
-While on the appropriations committee, Wilson increased U.S. aid to Israel to $3 billion annually.
-Later, Wilson's close ties with Israel enabled him to collaborate with Israeli defense engineers to create and transport man-portable anti-aircraft guns into Pakistan to be used in the Soviet–Afghan War.
+Despite not having many Jewish constituents, Wilson was a proponent of strong relations with Israel throughout his entire congressional career.
+His support for Israel began during Wilson's first year in Congress when the Yom Kippur War broke out.
+Wilson quickly came to Israel's defense as a self-proclaimed "Israeli commando."
+On the appropriations committee, Wilson increased U.S. aid to Israel to $3 billion annually.
+Wilson's close ties with Israel later enabled him to collaborate with Israeli defense engineers to create and transport man-portable anti-aircraft guns into Pakistan, which were used against the Soviet Union during its occupation of Afghanistan during the Soviet–Afghan War.